-- Windows
+- · Windows

 - Linux and UNIX systems

 - z/OS.
-You can also use BIPDLACL; see "Contents of the Configuration Manager PDSE" on page 380
+Run this command in one of two ways as a console command, or by customizing and submitting BIPDLACL; see "Contents of the Configuration Manager PDSE" on page 411

-Use the mqsideleteaclentry command to delete the Configuration Manager database table relating to the group or user access control lists that you have defined.
+Use the mqsideleteaclentry command to delete a Configuration Manager access control list entry that you have defined.